SriD647/Agenda-Planner-WEB-API/README.md

 ## **How to run tests**

 Jest and Supertest were used to test for the API endpoints for both data entities and ensure the expected behavior and correctness of the server's responses.
-Both successful and negative cases were tested for (29 total).
+Both successful and negative cases were tested for (29 total) and all resulted in a pass.
 To run Jest and Supertest run the following command in the terminal (please make sure you are in the project directory unit-2-project): `npm run test`<br><br>

 ## **How to start the app without dev mode**